-A decision rule $\sigma$ is a Bayes correlated equilibrium (BCE) of (G,S) if it is obedient for (G,S).
+A decision rule $\sigma$ is a Bayes correlated equilibrium (BCE) of (G, S) if it is obedient for (G, S).

-If there is complete information, i.e., if $\Theta$ is a singleton, then this definition reduces to the Aumann (1987) definition of correlated equilibrium for a complete information game.
-If S is the degenerate information structure where each player's signal set is a singleton, then this is essentially the "universal Bayesian solution" of Forges (1993).
-If, in addition, there is only one player then this definition reduces to behavior in the concavification problem of Aumann and Maschler (1995) and the Bayesian persuasion of Kamenica and Gentzkow (2011).
+If there is complete information, i.e., if $\Theta$ is a singleton, then this definition reduces to the Aumann [1987] definition of correlated equilibrium for a complete information game.
+If S is the null information structure, then this is essentially the "universal Bayesian solution" of Forges [1993].
+If, in addition, there is only one player then this definition reduces to behavior in the concavification problem of Aumann and Maschler [1995] and the Bayesian persuasion of Kamenica and Gentzkow [2011].
 We postpone until Section 5 a discussion of these connections and how this definition relates to (and is in general weaker than) other definitions in the literature on incomplete information correlated equilibrium.
 We provide our motivation for studying this particular definition next.

-Consider an analyst who knew that
+Consider an analyst who knew that:

-- 1. The basic game G describes actions, payoff functions depending on states, and a prior distribution on states. - 2.
-The players observe at least information structure S, but may observe more. - 3.
-The players' actions constitute a Bayes Nash equilibrium given the actual information structure.
+- 1. the basic game G describes actions, payoff functions depending on states, and a prior distribution on states, - 2. the players observe at least information structure S, but may observe more, - 3. the players' actions constitute a Bayes Nash equilibrium given the actual information structure.